bettercaring/toy-robot/README.md

 #### Why am I doing this ?

-At Mable we belive these kind of coding challanges will give us more visibility on the candidate's strengths.
+At Mable we belive these kind of coding challenges will give us more visibility on the candidate's strengths.
 On the other have, candidates can show their capabilities by applying what they already know.

 #### What’s next ?